proact-de/fio-debian/HOWTO.rst

 	**mmaphuge** to work, the system must have free huge pages allocated.
 This can normally be checked and set by reading/writing :file:`/proc/sys/vm/nr_hugepages` on a Linux system.
-Fio assumes a huge page is 4MiB in size.
+Fio assumes a huge page is 2 or 4MiB in size depending on the platform.
 So to calculate the number of huge pages you need for a given job file, add up the I/O depth of all jobs (normally one unless :option:`iodepth` is used) and multiply by the maximum bs set.
 Then divide that number by the huge page size.
 You can see the size of the huge pages in :file:`/proc/meminfo`.
 If no huge pages are allocated by having a non-zero number in `nr_hugepages`, using **mmaphuge** or **shmhuge** will fail.
 Also see :option:`hugepage-size`.

 	**mmaphuge** also needs to have hugetlbfs mounted and the file location should point there.
 So if it's mounted in :file:`/huge`, you would use